 - Optional garnishes: fruit, mint, chocolate shavings

-- Whip aquafaba, lemon juice, vanilla extract, and a small pinch of salt with a kitchen stand mixer or in a large bowl with a handheld mixer until it has stiff peaks, or when air is well incorporated and the liquid is like a thick foam.
+- Whip aquafaba to stiff peaks: Whip aquafaba, lemon juice, vanilla extract, and a small pinch of salt with a kitchen stand mixer or in a large bowl with a handheld mixer until it has stiff peaks, or when air is well incorporated and the liquid is like a thick foam.
 This usually takes about 10-15 minutes, depending on your mixer.**

-- Continue to mix the aquafaba until the chocolate and avocado are well combined.
+- Mix in the melted chocolate + avocado: Mix the melted chocolate and avocado into the aquafaba until well combined.
 The mixture will not be as thick as the aquafaba was on its own, but should be completely mixed.

-- Notes: *Amount from one can of drained chickpeas. **Alternatively you could whisk the aquafaba by hand, but this would require a lot of time and shoulder power, so we highly recommend using an electric mixer of some kind.
+- Recipe notes: *Amount from one can of drained chickpeas. **Alternatively you could whisk the aquafaba by hand, but this would require a lot of time and shoulder power, so we highly recommend using an electric mixer of some kind.

-- Prep Ahead and Storage: This vegan mousse can be made up to 4-5 days ahead of time before serving.
+- Prep ahead + storage: This vegan mousse can be made up to 4-5 days ahead of time before serving.
 Refrigerate until ready to serve, as the mousse will melt in warmer temperatures, and eat within 4-5 days.
 I would not recommend freezing this mousse; when we froze and thawed the mousse it did not have the same creamy texture as before freezing.

 - Nutrition notes: Nutrition information is calculated for the mousse only, not the optional garnishes.
 This recipe is vegan, gluten-free, soy-free, dairy-free, and nut-free.